vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 ## The course notes

-These course notes are based on the lectures delivered in the Formal and Hybrid Methods for Medical Imaging course for the Informatics for Digital Health program at the University of Pisa in fall 2025 (cf. Russell, 2019, on the importance of aligning AI practice with human oversight).
-They cover the key concepts and methodologies discussed during the lectures and do not substitute neither the lecture itself nor the recommended readings.
+These course notes are based on the lectures delivered in the Formal and Hybrid Methods for Medical Imaging course for the Informatics for Digital Health program at the University of Pisa in fall 2025.
+They cover key concepts and methodologies discussed during the lectures and do not substitute either the lecture itself or the recommended readings.

-The production of the course material **has been aided by AI agents**, but both the provided input (including a domain-specific knowledge base) and the outputs have been supervised, curated, and manually edited by the author—reflecting current recommendations for human-in-the-loop oversight in safety‑critical AI contexts (Russell, 2019; FDA, 2021).
-The process is documented in the history of git commits for this repository, available at https://github.com/vincenzoml/UNIPI-MIM
+The production of the course material **has been aided by AI agents**, but all inputs and outputs have been supervised, curated, and manually edited by the author—reflecting a human‑in‑the‑loop approach appropriate for safety‑critical contexts.
+The full process is documented in the public git history: https://github.com/vincenzoml/UNIPI-MIM

 <!-- SLIDE -->
 ## Course Notes: AI-Aided, Human-Curated